calebjwatts/calebwatts.com.au/content/about.md

 # 👨‍💻 G'day, I'm Caleb!
 I am a massive nerd from Newcastle, Australia 🇦🇺

-- 🖋️ Electorate Officer at the [Office of the Hon Michelle Rowland MP](https://www.michellerowland.com.au/)
+- 🖋️ Electorate Officer at the [Office of the Hon Michelle Rowland MP, Minister for Communications](https://www.michellerowland.com.au/)
 - 🦜 Ex Junior Security Consultant at [Galah Cyber](https://www.galahcyber.com.au)
-- 📚 I am currently a third year Bachelor of Science (Computer Science) / Bachelor of Arts student at [UNSW Sydney](https://www.unsw.edu.au)
+- 📚 I am currently a fourth year Bachelor of Science (Computer Science) / Bachelor of Arts student at [UNSW Sydney](https://www.unsw.edu.au)
 - 💻 In my free time I go to local tech and cyber meetups
 - 📢 I spend alot of time doing student and youth advocacy work, and am passionate about Australian Politics